pcafstockf/async-injection/support/migrate-off-inversify/README.md

 The `async-injection` decorators are *mostly* a super-set of the Inversify decorators, but the case follows Angular decorators.

-By removing references in your code to Inversify, importing the index.ts file in this directory, and adding these files to your project, you can continue to use Inversify (under the hood), while gradually migrating your application to an `async-injection` compatible API.
+By removing references in your code to Inversify, adding these files to your project, and importing `index.ts`, you can continue to use Inversify (under the hood), while gradually migrating your application to an `async-injection` compatible API.

+You can then gradually (or quickly :smile:) migrate your code to import the `Container` and Pascal case decorators, from `index.ts`.

-Once migrated, drop Inversify from your package.json, add `async-injection`, and delete the migration files found in this directory.
+Once migrated, drop Inversify from your package.json, install `async-injection`, and delete the migration files found in this directory.
-Finally, you will need to do a search and replace in your code on any imports referencing this index.ts and substitute an import from `async-injection`.
+Finally, you will need to do a search and replace in your code on any imports of `index.ts` and substitute that import for `async-injection`.